dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 upon detecting a single CE marking or packet loss in one RTT cycle.

-With SCE awareness, it might exit slow-start upon detecting a single SCE marking, switch from polynomial to Reno-linear cwnd growth when the SCE:ECT ratio exceeds 1:2, halt cwnd growth entirely when it exceeds 1:1, and implement a Reno-linear decline when it exceeds 2:1, in addition to retaining the sharp 40% decrease on detecting CE.
+With SCE awareness, it might exit slow-start upon detecting a single SCE marking, reduce the slope of its growth function slightly for each SCE mark received, and implement a square-root decline using a variant of the Reno-linear formula when growth is essentially halted by high enough SCE rates.
+On detecting CE in isolation, the existing 30% or 40% sharp reduction is retained, but a smaller 10% or 20% reduction might be implemented when CE is accompanied by SCE to retain overall throughput in competition with SCE-ignorant flows.

-In ideal circumstances, the above behaviour would result in the send rate stabilising at a level which produces between 50% and 66% SCE marking at some bottleneck on the path.
+In ideal circumstances, the above behaviour would result in the send rate stabilising at a level which produces SCE marking but not CE marking at some bottleneck on the path.
 The middlebox performing this marking can thus control the send rate smoothly to an ideal value, maximising throughput with minimum average queue length.